 Export Leftovers as the name suggests is a company that specializes in selling leftover export garments to the local public through social media alone.
-The statistics confirm that majority of the traffic to Export Leftovers web site comes from social media.
+The statistics confirm that the majority of the traffic to the Export Leftovers website comes from social media.

 How did it start?

 Umar Qamar, the CEO of Export leftovers, was born in Faisalabad and belongs to a family of Entrepreneurs.
 His father himself has a textile business with a clientele comprising international customers.

 After finishing his education at Edinburgh University, he was confused as to what career he should adopt.
 During that period he joined his family business, but Qamar had more aspirations towards starting his own ‘thing’.
 He had already learned about the markets – by doing part-time jobs during his studies – he considered himself out of place.

 Eventually, he decided to make an online brand named Polo Republica, while he was collecting samples and researching the market, his father advised him to sell a few leftover garments online.